API reference#

 .str

-naming a computatione.g. “select”, retrievable with
+naming an operatore.g. “select”, retrievable with

 .add_single()

-is called with(key=args[0], data, *args[1], **kwargs
+is called with(key=args[0], data, *args[1], **kwargs)

 or otherstr